Xunnamius/black-flag/README.md

-- Easily stub out complex deeply-nested interfaces without having to provide implementation details right away (running an "unimplemented" command as an end-user will result in a `NotImplementedError`).
+- Easily stub out complex deeply-nested interfaces without having to provide implementation details right away (running an "unimplemented" command as an end-user will result in a `CommandNotImplementedError`).

+- Bring your own well-typed mutations to a global context object shared between all
+  [command modules](https://github.com/yargs/yargs/blob/main/docs/api.md#commandmodule),
-- Bring your own mutations to a global context object shared between all [command modules](https://github.com/yargs/yargs/blob/main/docs/api.md#commandmodule), handlers, builder functions, and the Black Flag framework itself, allowing for safe easy shared state and other advanced behavior.
+  handlers, builder functions, and the Black Flag framework itself, allowing for safe easy shared state and other advanced behavior.

 - Convention is favored over configuration (Black Flag is so-called "zero config").

-- Optional configuration hooks still available.
+Optional configuration hooks still available.

-- You're still working with yargs instances, so there's no new interface to learn, all the current
+- You're still working with yargs instances, so there's no unfamiliar interface to wrestle with, all the current
   [yargs documentation](https://github.com/yargs/yargs/blob/main/docs/api.md)
   still applies, and there should be few if any compatibility issues with the existing yargs ecosystem.

-- Yargs instances are configured with useful defaults (easily overridden in a configuration hook):
+- Yargs instances, including nested/child command instances, are configured with useful but easily-overridden defaults:

   - `fail(...)` (Black Flag configures a custom failure handler)
   - `showHelpOnFail(false)`